You are here

 Bay County Democratic Party v.
 Land (1:04-cv-10257) and Michigan State Conference of NAACP Branches v.
 Land (1:04-cv-10267) (David M. Lawson, E.D.
 Mich.)

 Local branches of the Democratic Party filed a federal complaint to challenge a state directive that provisional ballots would only be counted if cast in the correct precinct.
 Three days later, three organizations filed a similar action in the same district, and the court consolidated the two cases.
 The district court denied a motion by voters to intervene as defendants, but the court permitted their participation as amici curiae.
 The court denied the Justice Department’s motion for a short delay so that it could file an amicus brief.
 Three weeks after the first case was filed, the court determined that provisional ballots must be counted so long as they are cast in the correct city, village, or township.
-One week later, the court of appeals reversed in light of a contrary holding in another case issued on the same day.
+One week later, the court of appeals reversed that decision in light of a contrary holding in another case issued on the same day.

 Topics: Provisional ballots; Help America Vote Act (HAVA); 42 U.S.C. § 1983; intervention; case assignment.